-Congratulations to parents and families of students accepted into the Class of 2018!
-We are eager to welcome your student to Wake Forest in August 2014!
+Congratulations to parents and families of students enrolled via Early Decision into the Class of 2019!
+We are eager to welcome your student to Wake Forest in August 2015!

 The Parents’ Page will be your portal for news and information especially for parents and family members.
 We hope you will bookmark it and visit it often.

 We have a Daily Deac parent blog, which is meant to give parent and families (and even admitted students) a glimpse of life on campus.
 You can subscribe to the Daily Deac by following these instructions.
 We also invite you to follow us on Facebook (Wake Forest Parents) and Twitter (WFUParents).

 Campus Day for Accepted Students is an optional program you and your student may wish to attend.
 The dates are April 17 and 24, 2015; you can attend the session of your choice.
 Admissions will be sending out information about Campus Day in late March or early April.
 This is not a required program for orientation.